Oracle Java Licensing and Audit FAQ Guide

 Oracle may initiate a Java audit (or a softer license review) based on several possible triggers or red flags:

 - Subscription Changes: If a company significantly reduces or cancels its Java SE Subscription, it alerts Oracle.
 For example, suppose you did a one-year subscription and decided not to renew.
-In that case, Oracle might suspect you continue to use Java and may audit to ensure you uninstalled it or switched to something else.
+In that case, Oracle might suspect that you continue to use Java and may audit to ensure that you have uninstalled it or switched to something else.
 Similarly, unusually high increases could flag that maybe usage is widespread (though usually dropping support is a bigger trigger).

 - Whistleblowers/Internal Reports: In some cases, Oracle audits are prompted by insider information.
 An unhappy employee or contractor might report that “Company X is using Oracle Java without a license.”
 This can lead Oracle to investigate.